 evaluated within the same structure and within the same action class,

 else you'll loose your context and the callback will be probably

 performed at the wrong place and an error will be raised.
 Actually I

 don't know what happens if you specify a form without an url handler.

 I hope this helps.
-Else there are some more examples and discussions
+Else there are some more examples

 about this topic in the mailing-list archive.